Ottsupi/django-container/README.md

 ## Setting up SSL

-1. Genarate certificate and key
+1. Generate certificate and key
 2. Configure the web server to use them
 3. Add certificate to trust stores
 4. Comply with the ever-changing specs